 You don’t have to be great at it.
 Very few people are.
 The important thing is to embrace your art if it brings you happiness.

-It’s too easy to let one’s friendships and relationships slide with how busy life can be for everyone.
+It’s too easy to let your friendships and relationships slide with how busy life can be for everyone.

-One must try to keep those relationships intact by making an effort to stay in touch with their friends and family.
+You must try to keep those relationships intact by making an effort to stay in touch with your friends and family.

 That often means going to gatherings and things you don’t necessarily feel like or want to go to.